Efficient recurrent architectures through activity sparsity and sparse back-propagation through time: Discussion

-While we use the GRU as the basis for our model due to its simplicity, this formulation can easily be extended to any arbitrary network dynamics, including the LSTM, allowing specialized architectures for different domains.
-The adjoint method for hybrid systems that we use here is a powerful general-purpose tool for training event-based activity-sparse forms of various recurrent neural network architectures.
+While we base our model on the GRU due to its simplicity, this formulation can easily be extended to any arbitrary network dynamics, including the LSTM, allowing specialized architectures for different domains.
+The adjoint method for hybrid systems that we use for analysis here can also be used as a powerful general-purpose tool to formulate cotinuous time models that are activity-sparse and trained using event-based gradient descent updates for any recurrent neural network architectures.
 Another novel outcome of this paper is that this theory can handle inputs in continuous time as events, which is very intuitive, hence providing an alternative to the more complex controlled differential equations~\citep{kidger_Neural_2020a}.
 The EGRU can also be used for irregularly spaced sequential data quite naturally.

 The compute efficiency of this model can directly translate into gains in energy efficiency when implemented using event-based software primitives.
-These same properties would also allow the model to work well on heterogenous compute resources, including pure CPU nodes, and neuromorphic devices such as Intel's Loihi~\citep{davies2018loihi} and SpiNNaker 2~\citep{hoppner2017dynamic}, that can achieve orders of magnitude higher energy efficiency.
-The EGRU model will also perform well in more mainstream deep learning hardware that is enabled for dynamic sparsity, such as the Graphcore system \citep{jia2019dissecting}.
+The model will work well on heterogeneous compute resources, including pure CPU nodes, neuromorphic devices such as Intel's Loihi~\citep{davies2018loihi} and SpiNNaker 2~\citep{hoppner2017dynamic}, that can achieve orders of magnitude higher energy efficiency, as well as on deep learning hardware that support dynamic sparsity, such as the Graphcore system \citep{jia2019dissecting}.
 On neuromorphic devices with on-chip memory in the form of a crossbar array, the activity sparsity directly translates into energy efficiency.
 For larger models that need off-chip memory, activity-sparsity needs to be combined with parameter-sparsity to reduce energy-intensive memory access operations.

-In summary, starting with the motivation of building scalable, energy-efficient deep recurrent models, we demonstrated the EGRU, which reduces the required compute for both inference and learning by enhancing sparsity in the network.
-This approach lays the foundation for exploring novel capabilities that can emerge from scaling up RNNs similar to what has been seen for feed-forward architectures in recent years.